tsen1220/NBANewsInTaiwan/README.md

 ```

-I use SQL to check the crawling news which is existed in database by time and tilte.
+I use SQL to check the crawling news which is existed in database by time and title.

 ```